UsabilityEngineering/Fierce/README.md

 * Kira Casto - Wrote introduction, developed pivot table for data analysis, collected and analyzed findings, defined personas and sub-personas, and contributed method details.
 * Michael Harris - Wrote scenarios, worked on caveats and conclusion, and serious formatting overhauls
-* Cody DeLozier - Wrote caveats and conclusion.
+* Cody DeLozier - Wrote caveats, conclusion, executive summary of methods and import outcomes.

 ## Phase 1: User Inquiry and Inspection

 ### Method Summary
-* Executive Summary of methods,
+* Executive Summary of methods:

 ### Data Gathered
 * The majority of users use Family/Friends to locate events, with Internet Searches being the second most preferred.